VPN service

 3.1 Access

-• all staff and student accounts are automatically granted the permission to use VPN.
+• all staff and student accounts are automatically granted the permission to use VPN, unless they are member of the IDM.perm.infrastructure.vpn.no-access group in LDAP.

 • all other accounts can be manually granted permission if needed (such as guest and ext accounts) by making them a member of the IDM.perm.infrastructure.vpn.access group in LDAP.